Employer-assisted College Savings Program

-Employees make tax-free contributions to their savings account and accrue interest.
-There are no minimums or due dates for contributions.
+Employees make contributions to their college savings account and accrue interest.
+There are no minimums or due dates for employee contributions.

-Employers provide an additional contribution to the savings account through BenefitEd.
-There are no minimums or due dates for contributions.
+Employers provide an additional financial contribution to the savings account through BenefitEd.
+There are no minimums or due dates for employer contributions.

 Employee Uses Funds

-We work with you to identify which employees carry student loan debt, and help customize a package based on your unique benefit needs.
+We work with you to identify which employees carry student loan debt, and help customize a benefits package based on your unique needs.
 Customization options include:

 - Eligibility: Which employees are eligible for the benefit